 In 1964, Carl-Ferdinand Sacher, great grandson of the creator of the Sacher-Torte, and his wife Franziska Barbara founded the "Pension Sacher am Stephansplatz" in Vienna.
-Today the fourth and fifth generation after Franz Sacher undergo great efforts for the well-being and comfort of their international guests and visitors.
+Today the fourth and fifth generation after Franz Sacher undergo great efforts for the well-being and comfort of their international guests.

 © 2018 PENSION SACHER - Apartments am Stephansplatz GmbH

 Rotenturmstraße 1-3 / 7th floor, 1010 Vienna, Austria